Software Tools for Data Analysis

 CDIAC estimates of global temperature

-cdiac data in CVXR package:
+cdiac data in CVXR package or via my GitHub:

 cdiac